 When cheese is melted through add Rotel and mix thoroughly.

 I frequently double this recipe.
 My family loves mac and cheese and I like to cook once and have some leftovers for the next meal.
-I sometimes add an additional can of diced green chilis (not Rotel) to the mixture to turn up the “oomph” factor.
+I sometimes add an additional can of diced green chilies (not Rotel) to the mixture to turn up the “oomph” factor.
 If you tend to like your food with a little more heat, Hatch green chilies or even diced jalapenos would be a good addition.

 Is there a dish that your family loves that’s so easy you’re almost embarrassed to share it?